 Statistics Calculators

 Free statistics tools with formula explanations, step-by-step examples, and real-world context.
-From mean and median to confidence intervals and p-values — every calculator includes the math behind the result.
+From mean and median to ANOVA and effect size — every calculator includes the math behind the result.

 Maintained by CalcMulti Editorial Team · Last updated: February 2026